alces-software/metalware/docs/design/03-api-namespace.md

     AlcesNamespace.self_stack.pop
 end
 ```
 This `self` namespace is not designed to be used in the templates, hence why
 it should be set to nil initially.
+However when rendering a `config` value,
+`alces.self` would be set to the namespace that the config belongs to.
+So
+`alces.node.config.value` could reference `alces.self.config.other` and be sure
+that it is accessing it's own config.

-But makes config fall through behave nicer as a default set in `domain.yaml`
+This makes config fall through behave nicer as a default set in `domain.yaml`
 does not need to reference `alces.node`.
 This means that if `alces.config.value`
 returns `alces.self.config.other` it will look for `alces.config.other`.

 Assuming that the `node` doesn't override `value` in it's own config,
 `alces.node.config.value` will also return `alces.self.config.other`.
-Which will
+This will
-now be interpreted as `alces.node.config.other`.
+then be equivalent to `alces.node.config.other`.

 ## Simplifying the use config and answers